isomorphic-git/isomorphic-git/README.md

   - [x] The (previously deprecated) `utils.auth` function was removed.
   - [x] The (previously deprecated) `utils.oauth2` was removed.
   - [x] The `config` function has been removed and replaced by `getConfig`, `getConfigAll`, and `setConfig`.
+  - [x] The `verify` function has been removed, but `log`, `readCommit`, and `readTag` all return the `gpgsig` and signing `payload` now.
+This actually makes verification simpler and more efficient, because it can be done in batch on `git.log` output and the `gpgsig` itself can be parsed and used to lookup the public key.
+See [onSign](https://isomorphic-git.org/docs/en/onSign) for complete code examples.

 ### Some function parameters have been removed or replaced:
   - [x] The undocumented parameter aliases `authUsername` and `authPassword` were removed.